dacci/moget/README.md

           Set the maximum number of allowed retries attempts [default: 10] --parallel-max <num>
-          Maximum amount of transfers to do simultaneously for each stream [default: 4] -h, --help
+          Maximum amount of transfers to do simultaneously for each stream [default: 4] -x, --proxy <[protocol://]host[:port]>
+          Use the specified proxy
+  -U, --proxy-user <user:password>
+          Specify the user name and password to use for proxy authentication -h, --help
           Print help information
   -V, --version